DarrenHuangTW/overdose-rag/speaker_notes.md

 ## 🎪 Opening Hook (2 minutes)
 **Start with a relatable analogy:**
-> "Imagine you're Netflix trying to recommend the perfect show.
-You have millions of titles and need to find what matches someone who loved 'Stranger Things.'
-How do you measure similarity between completely different shows?
-This is exactly what embeddings solve in AI!"
+> We are all doing SEO.
+I'm not sure how many of you have every realize this truth that, in order for a computer or algorightm or system to rank (or sort) a list, it has to have a score for each item in the list.

-We are all doing SEO.
-I'm not sure how many of you have ever realized this fundamental truth: in order for a computer, algorithm, or system to rank (or sort) a list, it has to have a score for each item in the list.
+> We've been talking about sementic relevance, understand the query intent, lexical meaning, and many linguistic jargon.
+But in the end, at the computer side, we need to assign each a webpage a score to a webpage, to be able to sort it.
+Even "relevance is 非嚴格定義, at computer side we need a score to do the sorting"

-We've been talking about semantic relevance, understanding query intent, lexical meaning... but how does Google actually *measure* these concepts?
+> In today's talk, I want to dive a little bit into this concept.
+When i say a little bit I really mean tiny bits of the entire AI world.
+The actual application, or how Google work, is a lot more complex than this.

 **Quick audience check:**
 - "Who here has used ChatGPT and wondered how it 'understands' your questions?"